Kong/design-tokens/README.md

 import { KUI_COLOR_BACKGROUND_PRIMARY_STRONG } from '@kong/design-tokens'
 ```

+#### JSON

+The package also exports a JSON file of all tokens from `@kong/design-tokens/tokens/js/tokens.json`

-### CSS Variables
+### CSS Custom Properties

-**IMPORTANT**: You should **never** import the `@kong/design-tokens/tokens/css/variables.css` file in your host project.

-While CSS variables are _utilized_ in Kong's repositories to allow for CSS customization, the variables themselves are never actually provided values or imported from this package.

-The purpose of the `@kong/design-tokens/tokens/css/variables.css` file is to provide a list of all available CSS variables, to utilize alongside auto-complete extensions in your IDE, etc.

-If you want to customize default token values, provided the element(s) in question utilize CSS variable fallbacks, simply set the variables from this list to your desired value within your host application, scoped inside your desired CSS selector, and it will override the default value.

 You may scope your CSS variable overrides inside the `:root` selector as shown here, or inside any other valid CSS selector.

+Two versions of the [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are exported from the package.

+#### `@kong/design-tokens/tokens/css/custom-properties.css`

+This file exports all available custom properties with the values set to their actual raw value.

+#### `@kong/design-tokens/tokens/css/custom-properties-list.css`

+This file exports the custom properties with a value of `initial`; mainly used for IDE auto-completion where you do not actually need the token values.

+> **IMPORTANT**: You should **never** import the `@kong/design-tokens/tokens/css/custom-properties-list.css` file in your host project.
+>
+> While CSS variables are _utilized_ in Kong's repositories to allow for CSS customization, the variables themselves are never actually provided values or imported from this package.
+>
+> The purpose of the `@kong/design-tokens/tokens/css/custom-properties-list.css` file is to provide a list of all available CSS variables, to utilize alongside auto-complete extensions in your IDE, etc.
+>
+> If you want to customize default token values, provided the element(s) in question utilize CSS variable fallbacks, simply set the variables from this list to your desired value within your host application, scoped inside your desired CSS selector, and it will override the default value.

 ```html
 <style>